What is a Lathe

 Speed Control

-All lathes have some sort of speed control, usually a belt with stepped pulleys.
+All lathes have some speed control, usually a belt with stepped pulleys.
 Some get a bit more sophisticated than that, with either electronic controls or a tapered pulley, which allows for constantly variable speeds.

 One Other Thing